Beverly79/Transfer_Learning/README.md

 # Transfer_Learning
-A couple of Transfer Learning applications
+This repo contains a couple of Transfer Learning applications.
+* EfficientNet